ViRehab/VirtualRehabPreSale/docs/PreSale.md

 **Returns**

-Returns true if the pre ico has ended.
+Returns true if the presale has ended.

 ### finalization